-The technical documentation referred to in Paragraph 3 of this Section must be compiled in Serbian language or a translation thereof must be provided into one of the official languages of the Member States of the EU or other language acceptable for the manufacturer.
+The technical documentation referred to in Paragraph 3 of this Section must be written in Serbian language or a translation thereof must be provided into one of the official languages of the Member States of the EU or other official language acceptable for the manufacturer of the machinery in which the partly completed machinery will be installed.

-Technical documentation for partly completed machinery shall comprise the following:
+Technical documentation for partly completed machinery contains:

-a) construction documentation including:

-(1) the overall drawing of the partly completed machinery and drawings of the control circuits,

-(2) full detailed drawings, accompanied by any calculation notes, test results, certificates, etc., required to check the conformity of the partly completed machinery with the applied essential health and safety requirements,

-(3) the risk assessment documentation showing the procedure followed, including:

-- list of the essential health and safety requirements applied and fulfilled;

-- the description of the protective measures implemented to eliminate identified hazards or to reduce risks and, where appropriate, the indication of the residual risks;

-- the standards and other technical specifications used, indicating the essential health and safety requirements covered by these standards and specifications;

-- all technical report giving the results of the tests carried out either by the manufacturer or by a Notified Body chosen by the manufacturer or his authorised representative,

-- a copy of the assembly instructions for the partly completed machinery

-(b) for series manufacture, the internal measures of the manufacturer that will be implemented to ensure that the partly completed machinery remains in conformity with the essential health and safety requirements applied.
+- a) construction documentation which contains: - (1) The overall drawing of the partly completed machinery and drawings of the control circuits, - (2) Completely detailed drawings, accompanied by the calculation notes, test results, certificates, etc., required to check the conformity of the partly completed machinery with the applied essential health and safety requirements, - (3) The risk assessment documentation showing the procedure thatwas applied, including: - The list of the essential health and safety requirements applied and fulfiled; - The description of the protective measures implemented to eliminate identified hazards or to reduce risks and, where applicable, to indicate the residual risks; - The standards and other technical specifications which were applied, indicating the essential health and safety requirements covered by these standards and specifications; - All technical reports giving the results of the tests carried out either by the manufacturer or by a Designated body chosen by the manufacturer or his authorised representative, - A copy of the assembly instructions for the partly completed machinery, - b) for series manufacture, the internal measures of the manufacturer that will be implemented to ensure that the partly completed machinery remains in conformity with the essential health and safety requirements applied.